-Note: The above minimum horizontal distances apply to wells at all depths.
-Greater distances are recommended when feasible.
+Note: The above horizontal distances apply to all depths of wells.

 b.
 Sampling and analysis.
-It is mandatory to review the stipulations contained in the current U.S. Environmental Protection Agency's drinking water standards and state/local regulations as interpreted by the Surgeon General of the Army/Air Force and to collect chemically analyze samples as required for the determination of all constituents named in the drinking water standards.
+It is mandatory to review the stipulations contained in the current U.S. Environmental Protection Agency's drinking water standards and state/local regulations as interpreted by the Surgeon General of the Army/Air Force and to collect samples as required for the determination of all constituents named in the drinking water standards.
 The maximum chemical concentrations mandated in the drinking water standards are given in TM 5-813-3/AFM 88-10, Vol. 3.

-Heavy metals and arsenic are rarely encountered in significant concentrations in natural ground waters, however, they may be of concern in areas with metamorphic rock.
+Heavy metals are rarely encountered in significant concentrations in natural ground waters, but may be a concern in metamorphic rock areas, along with arsenic.
 Radioactive minerals may cause occasional high readings in granite wells.